mianyacd/mianyacd.github.io/_pages/about.md

 ---
 permalink: /
-title: "About Me"
+title: "Welcome!"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I'm third year Phd Candidate from Rutgers University.
-I'm supervised by Professor [Vijay Atluri](https://sites.rutgers.edu/vijay-atluri/).
-My research interests is in Access Control, Privacy Analysis and Graph Analysis.
+I am a third-year PhD candidate at Rutgers University, working under the guidance of [Professor Vijay Atluri](https://sites.rutgers.edu/vijay-atluri/).
+My research focuses on advancing knowledge in **Access Control**, **Privacy Analysis**, and **Graph Analysis**, with the goal of addressing critical challenges in data security and privacy.